volzinnovation/dlp-nova/docs/THESIS_ERRATA.md

 # Thesis errata and required corrections
+*Mea culpa, maxima culpa* (Raphael Volz (original author)

 Review date: 2026-09-09.

-Source: Raphael Volz, *Web Ontology Reasoning with Logic Databases* (2004), [Volltext.pdf](Volltext.pdf).
-These are findings from this implementation review, not an author-issued errata list.
+*Web Ontology Reasoning with Logic Databases* (2004), [Volltext.pdf](Volltext.pdf).
 The source PDF's SHA-256 is `80146ec324e0a7c342508e38cbe7712f207db8917d6655cd70b9acbcaee2f570`.

-All page references use **printed page numbers**.
-Add 16 for the one-based PDF page: printed p.
-136 is PDF page 152.
+*Important:* All page references use **printed page numbers**.
+Add **16** for the one-based PDF page: printed p.
+136 is PDF page 152 in the digital PDF.
 Suspect formulas and tables were checked visually in rendered pages, because text extraction can move superscripts and change apparent formulas.

-There are confirmed local formula errors, substantive errors in some stated reasoning procedures, and internal inconsistencies in benchmark descriptions.
-These findings do not establish that the historical KAON implementation made the same mistakes or that its recorded execution times are wrong.
-This was a focused review of chapters 5–8 and relevant definitions, not an exhaustive verification of every proof or citation.
+There are confirmed formula errors, substantive errors in some stated reasoning procedures, and internal inconsistencies in benchmark descriptions. **These findings do not establish that the historical KAON implementation made the same mistakes or that its recorded execution times are wrong**.

+This was a focused review more than two decades after the writing of chapters 5–8 and relevant definitions, not an exhaustive verification of every proof or citation.

 ## Semantic basis for the corrections

-The README previously said that the thesis's FOL semantics takes precedence over apparent formula slips. **FOL means first-order logic.** The intended point was to implement the stated description-logic meaning of the constructors, cross-checking inconsistent formulas against correct definitions and examples elsewhere in the thesis.
-For example, a subproperty inclusion must propagate an edge to the superproperty.

-That wording was too broad: p.
-123 does not itself supply a blanket license to replace any formula, and the newly reviewed issues are not all typesetting slips.
-Each correction needs its own evidence.
-The [2004 OWL direct semantics](https://www.w3.org/TR/2004/REC-owl-semantics-20040210/direct.html) provides an independent primary reference for class/property inclusion, inverse properties, and equality without a unique-name assumption.
+The [2004 OWL direct semantics](https://www.w3.org/TR/2004/REC-owl-semantics-20040210/direct.html) provides an independent primary reference for class/property inclusion, inverse properties, and equality without a unique-name assumption, **the thesis was written before those definitions**.

 ## Confirmed local formula errors